LLNL/kosh/docs/source/dev/index.md

 File objects are to be associated to datsets, they should have a unique id, and the following two attributes:

 `uri`: Describing how to get to the data.
-`mime-type`: what kind of data is in this file.
+`mime_type`: what kind of data is in this file.

 Loader will rely on this information to be accessible in order to deal with file objects.

+## Data Object

+Data Object are returned by the loader, this allows for a pseudo constant representation accross formats common attributes are:
+`mime_type`: what kind of data

+Potentially one can implement storing the DataObject directly in the store, or decide to access them via files.

+### Array Object

+At the moment only array objects are implemented

+They have the following methods

+#### getAxisList()

+#### getAxis()

+#### __getslice__/__setslice__

 ## Loader Objects

-Loader object allow for rare/custom representation of data and for custom implementation of data access.
+Loader object allow for querying/ingestion of custom data representation and/or custom implementation of such query/ingestion.